forestgrape/coronavirus/diagnosis_and_viral_load.md

 ##### Discussion
 * "In our study, we found that spit added to the oral fluid did increase sensitivity.
 Taken together spit/drool sample type is better than oral fluid from the gumline.
 These differences are important since many in vitro devices that are currently being tested for the direct detection of SARS-CoV-2 use different salivary sample types including passive drool, spit, oral fluid collected with a sponge, and sputum from clearing the throat."

-#### Otto
+#### Summary Otto
 **Posterior Oropharyngeal Saliva for the Detection of Severe Acute Respiratory Syndrome Coronavirus 2 (SARS-CoV-2)**

 ##### Methods
 * Participants: "Both POPS and NPsp were collected and tested from 92 outpatient adults attending the coronavirus disease-19 (COVID-19) consultation unit.
 All patients presented symptoms compatible with COVID-19 infection but none had a productive cough."
-* Saliva Sampling: ".POPS were collected by asking the patients to cough while wearing their surgical masks and then to col- lect saliva themselves into a sterile container, without VMT."
+* Saliva Sampling: ".POPS were collected by asking the patients to cough while wearing their surgical masks and then to collect saliva themselves into a sterile container, without VMT."
 * Analysis: "RT-PCR assay targeting the IP2 and IP4 regions of RdRp gene of SARS-CoV-2 was performed according to the French National Center protocol in a Light-Cycler 480 Real- Time PCR System (Roche)."

 ##### Results